YWang0727/UoB-COMSM0110-group-7/README.md

 ## 8. Conclusion (10% ~500 words)

 o Reflect on project as a whole.
 Lessons learned.
 Reflect on challenges.
 Future work.

+Overall, the game is basically a 2D platform adventure game and is inspired by Spelunky.
+But we re-designed the game to make it more originally made by our own. for example, extraterrestrial planet background setting, all elements shown in the game are consistent with the game storyline , completely random generated maps, items, enemies to make the game more fun to play.

+From software quality perspective,we think we have met the requirements of game development.
+Firstly, the game is fun to play.
+Secondly, the codes have been conformed with our conventions, it's readable and maintainable, and had been tested and reviewed again and again to make it as concise and accurate as we can.

+The project is absolutely challenging and here are some tricky challenges that we had in the process:

+- Enemies and rooms are generated randomly, it's difficult to make sure enemies were generated legally in the right place
+- Various enemy AI
+- Collision detection between player and creatures and spikes
+- Dynamically display player and enemies

+Basically, our approach to solve question is that We brought the questions to meeting and devided them into smaller parts.We proposed a potential viable solution , tested it and revised it , conquered them step by step.
+Our strategy is that we try to complete the basics of the game and made it functional.
+Then we improved it and added new features and beatify characters and game interface by each round's sprint.

+Thus, we are very proud of the game we have developed, it is thrilling to present our final game for end users to play.
+During the process,we not just have gained valuable experience to develop a new game , but also learnt to collaborate as a team.
+Meanwhile, learnt to make full use of various software to improve efficiency.

+Finally, we decided to put below features to our future work as time is limited:

+- Validate the game for two players , it might be more fun if players can help and interact with each other in space exploration
+- Validate the game for connecting internet, so players can share their scores
+- More various bosses for player to challenge
+- More enemies and more items that allow player to create new playing methods and play more flexibly